JanRSmit/HALS-Mechatronics/Z-Assembly/README-Z-Assembly.md

 For the toothed belt a GT@-9mm open end belt is used, with appropriate toothed pulleys to drive the gantry up and down.

 Included in this section is an Excel with my design decisions, and a BoM .
 Also included is a F-360 file with the whole assembly, and also one in STEP format.

+When complete and mounted on the Gantry of the Arm, for the vertical squaring a shim will probably be needed.
+So shim is one of the 3D printable parts, with the thickness that needs to be defined during squaring.
+Its thickness is quite sensitive, 0.1mm makes already a difference.